castorini/pygaggle/docs/experiments-msmarco-passage.md

 mrr@10	0.39044217687074834
 ```

-It takes about ~ 13 minutes to re-rank this subset on MS MARCO using a P100.
+It takes about ~13 minutes to re-rank this subset on MS MARCO using a P100.
 It is worth noting again that you might need to modify the batch size to best fit the GPU at hand.

 Upon completion, the re-ranked run file `run.monot5.ans_small.dev.tsv` will be available in the `runs` directory.

-We can verify that the MRR@10 is indeed right using the official MS MARCO evaluation script:
+We can use the official MS MARCO evaluation script to verify the MRR@10:

 ```
 python evaluate/msmarco/msmarco_eval.py data/msmarco_ans_small/qrels.dev.small.tsv runs/run.monot5.ans_small.dev.tsv